S0t0l0/cygame/README.md

 # JBLE Cyber Games CTF (2023)
 Welcome to the Joint Base Langley-Eustis Cyber Games CTF 2023, a thrilling virtual arena where talented cyber warriors come together to test their skills and compete for glory.
 This document serves as a technical guide for developers and maintainers of the project.
+Just A reminder, and though it goes without saying, all challenges are confidential.
+Please DO NOT SHARE them with anyone outside of the development.
+Anyone who has seen challenges CANNOT participate in the event as a contestant.

 <img src="https://github.com/S0t0l0/cygame/blob/2449ea41074b2272f1d12b4022abc57fcf42bd00/JBLE_Cyber_Games_CTF_2023_Logo.png" width=25% height=25%>